rssh/notes/2024_01_30_logic-monad-1.md

 # Scala and logical monad programming.

-  Here (https://github.com/rssh/dotty-cps-async/tree/master/logic) is a small library, 'dotty-cps-async-logic', where a typeclass and default implementation is defined for logical progeamming with backtracking.
+  Here (https://github.com/rssh/dotty-cps-async/tree/master/logic) is a small library, 'dotty-cps-async-logic,' where a type class and default implementation are defined for logical programming with backtracking.

 ##  What is a logic monad for application developers?

  From the name,  operations in this monad should allow us to perform logical operations over the logical computation wrapped in a monadic value.
- We can interpet monad expressin `M[A]` as a computation of some puzzle, which can have answers of type `A`
+ We can interpret the monad expression `M[A]` as a computation of some puzzle, which can have answers of type `A`

  To use those answers, we should represent the execution result as an asynchronous stream,  which forces the computation of the following value when the previous value is consumed.